SAP/customer-data-platform-connectors/README.md

 		   ]
 	```

-	then refer to the action definition when you describe the action
+	Then refer to the action definition when you describe the action
 	```
 		"/import":{
             "post":{